Ashwin7mak/qbui/BASIC_INSTALL.md

 #### Install homebrew and grunt

 * Install homebrew if it's not already installed.
-Test if it's install by running `brew --version` if says not found, install homebrew with:
+Test if it's installed by running `brew --version`.
+If it says not found, install homebrew with:

     ```
         ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"